koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_24_supplier-customer-duality-and.md

-# Supplier-customer Duality and Bi-directional Service Supply Chains
+# Slide 24 of Lecture 8 contains information about Supplier-customer Duality and Bi-directional Service Supply Chains
 # Here is what the diagrams in slide 24 of lecture 8 contain:
 **Diagram (a): Single-level bi-directional service supply chain**